Collaborators

 Hartigan-O'Connor Lab

-University of California Davis, Davis, CA
+University of California, Davis, Davis, CA

-In collaboration with the Hartigan-O’Connor lab, we performed a preclinical non-human primate study demonstrating that kansui, a botanical product, was well tolerated in rhesus macaques and resulted in increased markers of immune activation and viral transcription.
+In collaboration with the Hartigan-O’Connor Lab, we performed a preclinical non-human primate study demonstrating that kansui, a botanical product, was well tolerated in rhesus macaques and resulted in increased markers of immune activation and viral transcription.

 Spivak Lab

-University of Utah, Salt Lake City, Davis, Davis, CA
+University of Utah, Salt Lake City, UT

 Kroetz Lab

-University of California San Francisco, San Francisco, CA
+University of California, San Francisco, San Francisco, CA

-In collaboration with the Kroetz lab, we are performing a genome-wide association study of host genetic predictors of CD4+ T cell recover in HIV+ Ugandans initiating ART.
+In collaboration with the Kroetz Lab, we are performing a genome-wide association study of host genetic predictors of CD4+ T cell recover in HIV+ Ugandans initiating ART.